Istanbul Food Guide

 Photo credit: Lades Menemen

-A popular restaurant with a historical touch, the prices in this authentic place are unbelievable.
-Its décor has that classy time-traveler vibe, and the service is impeccable.
+A popular restaurant with a historical touch, and the prices in this place are unbelievable.
+The decor has a classy time-traveler quality, and the service is impeccable.

-Lades Menemen is incredibly inviting that you may feel like you’re at home.
+Lades Menemen is so inviting that you may feel like you are at home.

 Address: Katip Mustafa Çelebi, Mahallesi, Sadri Alışık Sk.
 11/12 11/12 11 D:12, 34435 Beyoğlu/İstanbul